Field Operation

 Protection Issues

 Different parties to the conflict in South Sudan have often attempted to reach peaceful agreements.
-But these efforts have been short-lived—unravelled by intercommunal violence and attacks among ethnic groups.
+But these efforts have been short-lived—unraveled by intercommunal violence and attacks among ethnic groups.
 Daily inter-tribal violence over raiding of cattle, burning villages and shelters, kidnapping children for forced recruitment or girls for early marriages, are often coopted and mobilised by military and political groups, exacerbating political conflict and posing threats to civilian wellbeing.
 Most of the population can be categorized as poor, and with humanitarian access seriously compromised, they are left to fend for themselves in hostile environments.
 Women and girls are particularly at risk in the country.

 South Sudan